 LabraNet shared printers utilize a printing quota.
-Quota is personal and limited to 300 pages per academic year. on LabraNet workstations you can check the current quota from a tray application:
+Quota is personal and limited to 300 pages per academic year.
+On LabraNet workstations you can check the current quota from a tray application:

-Our MySQL server is mysql.labranet.jamk.fi
+Our MariaDB 10.5 server is mariadb.labranet.jamk.fi

 Connections from LabraNet networks to Internet are generally restricted to standard TCP/UDP port numbers used by corresponding applications.
 This means that if you are running for example a web server somewhere on the Internet that listens to some non-standard HTTP port number (eg. 5000), the connection will be denied.